Xiii11/p8105_hw5_xp2213/p8105_Homework5.md

 <img src="p8105_Homework5_files/figure-gfm/unnamed-chunk-4-1.png" width="90%" />

+There is a clear association between effect size and power.
+When the true value of μ is small, the test has low power, meaning there is a smaller chance of rejecting the null hypothesis.
+However, as μ increases, representing a larger effect size, the power of the test also increases.
+Specifically, according to the the “Effect Size and Power” plot, from μ = 1 to μ = 3, the power rises sharply.
+Beyond μ = 4, the power approaches 1, indicating that the test is highly effective at detecting a false null hypothesis at these larger effect sizes.

-Creates a plot comparing the average estimate of μ across all samples with the average estimate of μ only for samples where the null hypothesis was rejected.
+<br> Creates a plot comparing the average estimate of μ across all
+samples with the average estimate of μ only for samples where the null hypothesis was rejected.

 ``` r